 Hedge funds are mutual funds that are privately managed by experts.
 For this reason, they tend to be a bit on the costlier side.
 Hence, they are affordable and feasible only for the financially well-off.
 You not only have to be someone with surplus funds, but also an aggressive risk-seeker.
 This is because the manager buys and sells assets at a dizzying speed to keep up with the market movements.

-3. Features & Benefits of Hedge Funds
+3. What are the Features & Benefits of Hedge Funds?

 Hedge fund industry in India is relatively young and it got a green flag in 2012 when Securities and Exchange Board of India (SEBI) allowed alternative investments funds (AIF).
 They have following features: